Many marketers believe that lead generation is easy.

 Webinars & Presentations

 Webinars are also a great way to generate leads.
 They usually tend to take less time to create than ebooks, reports, and guides.
-You can also easily repurpose the webinar into blog posts, guest articles, conference talks, etc.
+You can also easily repurpose the webinar into blog posts, guest articles, conference talks, online courses, etc.

 Pro Tip: Webinars with presentations do MUCH better than webinars without presentations.
 So make sure to have a presentation design included in your webinar.